Actively Recruiting

 You may qualify if you...

-- Age between 18 and 60 years (for both patients and healthy controls)
+- Age between 18 and 60 years

-- If female, negative urine pregnancy test at study entry and agreement to use effective birth control during the study
+- If female, negative urine pregnancy test at study entry and agreement to use birth control during the study

-- Written informed consent provided
+- Providing written informed consent

 You will not qualify if you...

-- Pregnant or breastfeeding
+- Pregnant or lactating

-- History of allergic reactions to vaccinations
+- History of allergic reactions to vaccination

 - Previous vaccination against meningococcal serogroup B